dslab-epfl/ebpf-se/examples/README.md

 **Other:**
 * `headers, common, usr-helpers` - helper code used by XDP programs.
 Taken from the [XDP project](https://github.com/xdp-project/xdp-tutorial)
-* `libbpf-stubbed` - symbolic models for the Linux kernel's [libbpf](https://github.com/libbpf/libbpf) API.
-Current directory is up-to-date with libbpf 1.2.2.

 # Analyzing an example